 ORAU welcomes new board members, new consortium institutions

-OAK RIDGE, Tenn.—ORAU recently announced the election of three directors and welcomed four new institutions to its more than 120-member university consortium.
+OAK RIDGE, Tenn.—ORAU recently announced the election of three new board members and welcomed three new institutions to its 127-member university consortium.

 The following leaders are newly elected members of the ORAU board of directors, who will begin serving in June: